Rosanky, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Rosanky has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Demographics

+Rosanky first appeared as a census designated place in the 2020 U.S. census.

+2020 census

 Education

-It is in the Smithville Independent School District, which operates Smithville High School.
+The community is in the Smithville Independent School District, which operates Smithville High School.